s3685254/casual-hr-system/README.md

 Bryan Ng: ~10%
 Yuhao Xu: 0%

 This is based on contribution to group discussions and planning also.
+Jye did all of the programming for assignment 2, as well as the charts.

 ## Shared Documents and Repository
 https://github.com/s3685254/casual-hr-system